 Data breaches don't just happen to financial institutions.
-Health care providers, including dentists, are at risk for security violations.
-Here are some steps you can take to try to prepare.
+Healthcare providers, including dentists, are at risk for security and compliance violations.

 What is a Data Breach?

 According to Norton, a data breach is "a security incident in which information is accessed without authorization."
 Most often, data breaches involve personal identifiable information (PII), personal health information (PHI), intellectual property, and trade secrets.

 Hackers often target dental practices and other medical providers because patient records store a wealth of data they can use to commit crimes like identity theft and health insurance fraud.
 Credit card data theft is also a reality for dental practices who store patient payment information in their system records.

 How Dental Practices Can Avoid a Data Breach

 The best way to address a data breach is to prevent it before it happens.
 Here are some ways your dental practice can be proactive about protecting sensitive patient records:

 There are numerous methods used to help protect data from theft across multiple industries, such as:

 - Data encryption